owhite/balancing-robot-notes/DOCS/sept12_position_hold.md

 ## Bottom line

-This works like shit.
-Nothing to see here.
-Move on.
+- This works like shit.
+- Nothing to see here.
+- Move on.
+- What you learned [here](sept18_controller_issues.md) and elsewhere is PID on an unloaded motor sucks

 ---

 ### DEETS